Skip to main content

 • Whether you are exempt from mandatory requirements (minimal risk)

-A flawed risk assessment will cascade errors through your entire compliance programme.
-Invest the time to get it right.
+A flawed risk assessment does not stay contained.
+The error ripples through your entire compliance programme.
+Spend the time up front and get it right.

 Step 1: Build Your AI System Inventory